-The call focuses on 4 thematic areas to obtain these results:
+The call focuses on four thematic areas to obtain these results:

 - 1. Zero Emission Vehicles - 2.
 Zero Emission Infrastructure - 3.
-Zero Emission Logistics & Mobility Solutions - 4.
+Integrated System Solutions for Vehicles and Infrastructure - 4.
 Accompanying Research Projects for EBIN and ENIN

 In order to achieve high practical relevance and fast implementation of research results on the market, partners from industry should be encouraged to participate in the consortia.
-A further objective of the call is to involve small and medium-sized enterprises (SMEs) or start-ups in the projects as well as including international partners and/or networking with major existing initiatives and projects, where feasible (see also Chapter 2.3).
+A further objective of the call is to involve small and medium-sized enterprises (SMEs) or start-ups as well as including international partners and/or networking with major existing initiatives and projects, where feasible (see also Chapter 2.3).
 Project proposals must present

-- a thorough analysis of the international state of the art, - a clear, quantified starting basis for the planned developments, based on the international state of knowledge and technology (indicators on current technologies, costs, emission levels, technology readiness levels etc.) and - clear, quantified project goals (planned technology indicators, costs, emission levels, technology readiness levels etc.) including a market introduction strategy.
+- a thorough analysis of the international state of the art, - a clear, quantified starting basis for the planned developments, based on the international state of knowledge and technology (indicators on current technologies, costs, emission levels, technology readiness levels etc.), and - clear, quantified project goals (planned technology indicators, costs, emission levels, technology readiness levels etc.) including a market introduction strategy.